'Intense' competition pushes Ontario communities to lure family doctors with cash | CBC News

 Upping the incentive

+It also added another $75,000 incentive to help cover relocation costs for licensed doctors returning from elsewhere in Canada or overseas.

-The county north of Belleville, which contains 14 small municipalities, has been doling out the payment since 2006.
+The county and its 14 small communities north of Belleville have been doling out the payment since 2006.

 At the time, Hastings County intentionally took a "long-term view" by targeting medical school students rather than established doctors, according to the county's chief administrative officer Jim Pine.